kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

 #### Verify
 Because this job outputs avrokv files, which are binary and hard to read directly, we can use the Hadoop job tracker to verify the success of the job.
-Using your favorite browser, navigate to localhost:50030 and locate the Kiji gather: SequentialPlayCounter / SequentialPlayCountReducer job.
+Using your favorite browser, navigate to the jobtracker page ([localhost:50030 by default](http://localhost:50030)).
+This is where you can monitor all your Hadoop jobs.
+Locate the Kiji gather: SequentialPlayCounter / SequentialPlayCountReducer job and navigate to the job page by clicking on the Job ID.
 On the job page, check that Map output records is roughly 7,000.